Center-for-Space-Engineering/ground_station/HOWTO.md

     ```
  - Save the coms object.
 Do something like the following `self.__coms = coms`.

+- Note: Sometimes the user may want to have a class that has more args on its `__init__` function.
+This is possible if the user simply edits the `cmd_inter.py` class.
+Here is an example. \
+The `cmd_data_collector.py` wants the database as an argument as well.
+Here is how we add that functionality to the server.
+    ```python
+        def collect_commands(self, db):
+            '''
+                This fuc creates the dynamicImporter (spelled wrong, call it my programming style), after the dynamicImporter goes through the folder searching for any extra commands it adds them into the __commandDict so that the server can leverage them.
+            '''
+            x = dynamicImporter(self.__coms)
+            moduleList = x.get_mod_list()

+            for obj in moduleList: #if you want to add any args to the __init__ function other than cmd you will have to change the code in this for loop.
+I recommend you just use setters.
+Or find a way not to use them at all.
+                if 'cmd_data_collector' in str(obj):
+                    _ = obj(self, self.__coms, db) #Here I need the data base reference for the data base collector class else :
+                    _ = obj(self, self.__coms) #the reason why I pass cmd into the new class is so that the class can define its own command names and structures.
+    ```
+You do not need to change the whole function, just add a `elif <condition>:` to the for loop.
+- Note: you may need to pass in additional arguments to the function.

 3. Create the run functions:
   - In most cases the same implementations of `run` and `run_args` in the `cmd_example.py` will work.
 If you need to customize these further it is left up to the user to do that.
 However I will give a quick description of the functions.